-In recognition of Pride Month in Los Angeles County and across our country, we want you to know that our Department is dedicated to helping our LGBTQ+ clients confront the many challenges they tackle that led them to the legal system.
-Our LGBTQ+ clients have disproportionately high rates of homelessness, sexual assault, substance abuse, unemployment, discrimination in the workplace, and suicide attempts.
+In recognition of Hispanic Heritage Month in Los Angeles County and across our country, we want you to know that our Department is dedicated to helping our Latino/X clients confront the many challenges they tackle that led them to the legal system.
+Over-policing and discrimination practices against the Hispanic community have manifested into an over-representation of this population in our jails and prison system.

-Your contribution today will provide deserving recipients with the ability to provide high-quality holistic defense for our indigent population and work alongside our attorneys, social workers, and paralegals in both our adult and juvenile trial divisions, in addition to our collaborative work in the many specialized courts including the Veterans Court Pilot Program, Sentenced Offender Drug Court , Second Chance Women’s Re-Entry Court, , Co-Occurring Disorders Court, the Office of Diversion and Reentry’s Permanent Supportive Housing Pilot Project, Human Trafficking (STAR) Court, Juvenile Drug Courts and the Juvenile Mental Health Court.
+Your contribution today will provide deserving recipients with the ability to provide high-quality holistic defense for our indigent Hispanic population and work alongside our attorneys, social workers, and paralegals in both our adult and juvenile trial divisions, in addition to our collaborative work in the many specialized courts including the Veterans Court Pilot Program, Sentenced Offender Drug Court , Second Chance Women’s Re-Entry Court, , Co-Occurring Disorders Court, the Office of Diversion and Reentry’s Permanent Supportive Housing Pilot Project, LGBTQ+ Court, Human Trafficking (STAR) Court, Juvenile Drug Courts and the Juvenile Mental Health Court.

 Thank you in advance for your support.